-The auto option is probably the most useful one: it asks the monitor to determine automatically the best limits for each variable, in order to obtain the most significant monitored histogram.
-This option should preced each variable, or be located after all variables in which case they are all affected.
+The auto option is probably the most useful one: it asks the monitor to automatically determine the best limits for each variable, in order to obtain the most significant monitored histogram.
+This option should preceed each variable, or be located after all variables in which case they are all affected.
 On the other hand, one may manually set the limits with the limits=[min max] option.
+If no limits are set monitor_nd uses predefined limits that usually make sense for most neutron scattering simulations.
+Example: the default upper energy limit is 100 meV, but may be changed with an options string like options="energy limits 0 200".
+Note that the limits also apply in list mode (see below).